 Your first warm up assignment to learn the procedure for submitting your photographs.

 Photograph yourself for your profile or avatar photograph to be used on Canvas.
 Submit your image to the drop box which is explained below.
 If you already have a profile image on Canvas please take another to submit to the drop box.
 It is to your benefit to learn the procedure for submitting images.
-If you have a problem submitting images with this assignment you only lose a few points.
-Next week you will have an assignment worth 100 points.
+If you have a problem submitting images with this assignment you WILL NOT lose points because this assignment has no points.
+Next week when your assignment will be worth 100 points.
 It would be best to know how to submit images before then so you do not lose points.
 If you have a DSLR follow the directions below.
 If you are using a smartphone or tablet your Date and Time should already be set.

 SET DATE AND TIME